From Nitric Acid Dip Cleaning To Closed-Loop Solvent Cleaning

 Based on cleaning tests conducted at Dürr Ecoclean’s facility in Wixom, Mich., Superior Products decided on the Universal 81C, a solvent-based, closed-loop cleaning system that uses non-chlorinated hydrocarbons.

 “With this closed-loop system we have achieved excellent cleaning results; we don’t need water for cleaning, and we have no wastewater management issues.
-Dürr also came highly recommended,” Hodgekins says.
+Dürr Ecoclean, Inc. also came highly recommended,” Hodgekins says.
 “We are part of the Precision Machined Parts Association and some association members recommended the Dürr machine over others, due in part to Dürr’s having local U.S. support and good service when service was needed.”

 The Universal 81C is a single-chamber cleaning system that operates completely under vacuum.
 This eliminates the need for additional explosion protection when using combustible solvents such as isoparaffinic hydrocarbons.
 Additionally, the machine offers multiple monitoring of safety-relevant temperatures and pressures.